Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Main results

-where $X_0<1$ almost surely, $\alpha\in(0,1)$ and $(W_{t})_{t \geq 0}$ is a standard Brownian motion with respect to a filtration $({\mathcal F}_{t})_{t \geq 0}$ satisfying the usual conditions.
-The jumps, or resets, of the system are described by
+where $X_0<1$ almost surely, $\alpha\in(0,1)$ and $(W_{t})_{t \geq 0}$ is a standard Brownian motion with respect to a filtration $({\mathcal F}_{t})_{t \geq0}$ satisfying the usual conditions.
+The jumps, or resets, of the system are described by $(\tau_{0}=0)$

-We assume that $b:(-\infty, 1]\to\R$ is Lipschitz continuous such that
+We assume that $b\dvtx (-\infty, 1]\to\mathbb{R}$ is Lipschitz continuous such that

-\begin{rem} By the time change $u = t/\sigma^2$, we could handle more general cases when the intensity of the noise in \eqref{simplified eq} is $\sigma >0$ instead of $1$. \end{rem}
+\begin{rem} By the time change $u = t/\sigma^2$, we could handle more general cases when the intensity of the noise in (\ref{simplifiedeq}) is $\sigma>0$ instead of $1$. \end{rem}

-As discussed in the introduction, the key point is to look for a solution for which $t\mapsto \E(M_t)$ is continuously differentiable, which would correspond to a solution that does not exhibit a finite time blow-up.
-This leads to the following definition of a solution to \eqref{simplified eq}, where as usual $\mathcal{C}^1[0, T]$ denotes the space of continuously differentiable functions on $[0, T]$. \begin{defin}[Solution to \eqref{simplified eq}] The process $(X_t, M_t)_{0\leq t \leq T}$ will be said to be a solution to \eqref{simplified eq} up until time $T$ if $(M_t)_{0\leq t \leq T}$ satisfies \eqref{M}, the map $([0,T] \ni t \mapsto \E(M_t))\in \mathcal{C}^1[0, T]$ and $(X_t)_{0\leq t \leq T}$ is a strong solution of \eqref{simplified eq} up until time $T$. \end{defin}
+As discussed in the \hyperref[sec1]{Introduction}, the key point is to look for a solution for which $t\mapsto\mathbb{E}(M_t)$ is continuously differentiable, which would correspond to a solution that does not exhibit a finite time blow-up.
+This leads to the following definition of a solution to (\ref{simplifiedeq}), where as usual $\mathcal{C}^1[0, T]$ denotes the space of continuously differentiable functions on $[0, T]$.